 The amount owed on your existing mortgage must be paid in full at the time of the sale.
 Most commonly, the amount received for the sale covers most of those costs.

-However, prorated interest on the mortgage can be a factor.
-The lender may stipulate that you need to pay a prepayment penalty if you are paying off the mortgage within a specific timeframe of purchasing the home.
+However, prorated mortgage interest can be a factor.
+The lender may require you to pay a prepayment penalty if you pay off the mortgage within a specific period after purchasing the home.

-Find out from your lender if there is a prepayment penalty since this could amount to thousands of dollars.
+Find out from your lender whether there is a prepayment penalty, as this could amount to thousands of dollars.

 Resolve $10,000 or more of your debt